 A key take-away for many guests at Pritikin is the education they receive.
-“I knew I had to lower my sodium intake,” says Pritikin alumnus Juan O Stonington, Connecticut, “but before coming to Pritikin, I didn’t really know how to do it.
+“I knew I had to lower my sodium intake,” says Pritikin one alumnus from Connecticut, “but before coming to Pritikin, I didn’t really know how to do it.

 “I thought, for example, that simply removing the salt shaker from my kitchen would solve the problem.
 I had no idea that 80% of the sodium Americans eat comes from outside the kitchen – from restaurant meals and commercially processed foods like breads, soups, and salad dressings.”

 First, keep in mind that drugs have limited success.
 Most studies on diuretics and other blood pressure-lowering drugs suggest they lower the risk of cardiovascular events among those with blood pressure between 140/90 and 159/99 by 15 to 20%.3 The problem is, with this range of blood pressure, the risk of cardiovascular-related deaths has increased by 300 to 400% compared to people with normal blood pressure.

 “So, while treating hypertension with drugs is generally better than no treatment, it is far from a cure,” asserts Dr. Fruge.

 “In fact, most research suggests that drug therapy to lower blood pressure is not likely to be as effective as eliminating the causes of hypertension, which include over consumption of salt, a sedentary lifestyle, and a high-calorie-dense diet, which leads to excess weight.”

 What’s more, drug treatment for high blood pressure frequently has annoying and sometimes serious side effects.
 Below is a summary of common medications for blood pressure control, and their common side effects.